AI-Security-GRC/MCP-Security/README.md

 | 9.
 The process of goal setting and agent-chaining requires human review of all decisions | Proceed to Q10  | Use MCP with fallback validation and heuristics|
 | 10.
 Golden controls (ISO 42001, NIST AI RMF, OWASP Agentic) in place | Use MCP with lifecycle controls  | Implement controls first or delay MCP adoption |

-Note: The decision to use (or not use) MCP largely depends on organizations’ AI security and governance maturity.